 Isabella’s religious fervor was not limited to her subjects; she applied similar high standards, and problematic/abusive methods on her own family members as well.
 And it is in her home life that Isabella found herself caught in a sequence of events she was not able to defeat with her cleverness or ruthlessness.

-Isabella’s youngest daughters, Maria and Katherine, were sent off shortly for their own politically advantageous marriages—Maria, to be the second wife to Isa’s widower, the King of Portugal, and Katherine off to marry Arthur, the English crown prince.
+Isabella’s youngest daughters, Maria and Katherine, were sent off shortly for their own politically advantageous marriages—Maria, to be the second wife to Isabel’s widower, the King of Portugal, and Katherine off to marry Arthur, the English crown prince.
 (This did not go particularly easily for Katherine, which is what the new show The Spanish Princess will be about).

 These deaths in quick succession, combined with the heartbreak of having her children move away, severely affected Isabella’s health, including her mental health.
 She turned to prayer and fasting for strength, which only weakened her constitution.
 Isabella slowly succumbed to the effects of dropsy, but kept enough of her wits about her to be able to compose her will.
-This document is part advice and instruction to Ferdinand (who would go on to rule for another twelve years) as well as their successors, in which she charges them to remain vigilant against the Devil and his minions (including Muslims and Jews), as well as to continue working to conquer the African continent and to continue the Inquisition.
-She also notes her desire for the Indigenous people of the american colonies to be treated fairly, and not to be abused.
+This document is part advice and instruction to Ferdinand (who would go on to rule for another twelve years) as well as their successors, in which she charges them to remain vigilant against the Devil and his minions (including Muslim and Jewish people), as well as to continue working to conquer the African continent and to continue the Inquisition.
+She also notes her desire for the Indigenous people of the American colonies to be treated fairly, and not to be abused.

 Queen Isabella died at age 53 on November 26, 1504, at the Medina del Campo Royal Palace, where she had been living bedridden for her final months.
 Her tomb is in Granada, the site of one of her greatest military and political victories, in the Capilla Real.
-Queen Isabella is laid next to her husband, Ferdinand, as her daughter and heir Juana (who died 55 years later), Juana’s awful husband who we don’t care about, and Isa’s dead baby son, Miguel.
+Queen Isabella is laid next to her husband, Ferdinand, as her daughter and heir Juana (who died 55 years later), Juana’s awful husband who we don’t care about, and Isabel’s dead baby son, Miguel.

 Isabella forever changed the course of world history.
 She founded the first cross-Atlantic colonial empire, creating a template to be used later by both the French and the English.
 Her successes in the wars against Muslim areas paved the way for Christianity to become the dominant religion through most of Western Europe.
 She was also the first European woman to be recognized as a monarch in her own right, changing the meaning of the word Queen to mean “a woman who rules” rather than just “the woman married to the King.”
 There are echoes of her story in the character arc of Daenerys Targaryen on Game of Thrones.
 Like Isabella, the character of Daenerys went from a forgotten, sidelined young woman to am ambitious would-be Queen to a seemingly power-mad colonizer.
 Isabella’s legacy is complex and impossible to label as entirely positive or entirely negative; what I can say without a doubt is that hers was one of the most consequential and important reigns in European history.